mo22de/meikian-dev/docs/es/source/contribuciones.rst

 Escribir documentación
 ~~~~~~~~~~~~~~~~~~~~~~

-*CloneWars Live* could always use more documentation, whether as part of the
+*Meikian Live* could always use more documentation, whether as part of the
 official docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Enviar comentarios
 ~~~~~~~~~~~~~~~~~~

-The best way to send feedback is to file an issue at https://github.com/ctemescw/cwlive-dev/issues.
+The best way to send feedback is to file an issue at https://github.com/ctemescw/meikian-dev/issues.

 If you are proposing a feature: